thashi85/AnguglarJsonAPIFormatter/projects/json-api-format/README.md

 npm install --save json-api-Formatter
 ```
 Json API resource is identified by the id/tid attribute
-when creating a type script class inherit them from base resource
+when creating a typescript class, if that is a resource inherit that from base resource

 Ex:
 ```typescript